 Instead, I would suggest that grandma and grandpa enjoy the traditional diets of their childhoods – soups made with homemade bone broth, plenty of pastured butter and eggs, grass-fed meats and dairy, and seasonal produce.

-Supplementation with fermented cod liver oil and high vitamin butter oil, and therapeutic consumption of bone broths will ensure optimal health far more than powdered protein in any form.
+Supplementation with cod liver oil and high vitamin butter oil, and therapeutic consumption of bone broths will ensure optimal health far more than powdered protein in any form.

-Pregnant and Nursing Women?
+Pregnant and nursing women?